 Level II Japanese enables students to participate in classroom and extracurricular activities related to the language studied as well as to participate in conversations dealing with daily activities and personal interests.
-Students will be able to ask questions regarding routine activities, participate in conversations on a variety of topics, relate a simple narrative about a personal experience or event, interact in a variety of situations to meet personal needs, such as asking permission, asking for or responding to an invitation, and expressing preferences pertaining to everyday life, understand main ideas and facts from simple texts over read aloud familiar topics. with intonation appropriate and pronunciation and, write briefly in response to given situations, for example postcards, personal notes, and phone messages, as well as write letters using culturally appropriate format and style.
-Additionally, students become able to extend and respond to hospitality as a host or guest and, aware of time expectations, such as arriving for appointments and social engagements.
+Students will be able to ask questions regarding routine participate activities. in conversations on a variety of topics, relate a simple narrative about a personal experience or interact in a variety of event, situations to meet personal needs, such as asking permission, asking for or responding to an invitation, and expressing preferences pertaining to everyday life. understand main ideas and facts from simple texts over familiar topics, read aloud with appropriate intonation and pronunciation and, write briefly in response to given situations, for example postcards, notes. and phone personal messages, as well as write letters using culturally appropriate format and style.
+Additionally, students become able to extend and respond to hospitality as a host or and, aware time guest of expectations, such as arriving for appointments and social engagements.